 Because Windows is on the majority of PCs in one form or another, Microsoft has an advantage when it seeks to market new products.
 Whether it's part of an update or advertised on the homepage of your Internet Explorer, Microsoft's new product will probably find its way to you before you hear about its competitor.

-For lots more information on Microsoft and related topics, check out the links on the next page.
+For lots more information on Microsoft and related topics, check out the links below.